 Some of these exceptions have a broad-reaching effect.
-However, unless one or more of these three general theories applies, parents will not be held liable for the negligent acts of their children.
+However, unless one or more of these three general theories applies (or the kid started a forest fire), parents will not be held liable for the negligent acts of their children.